 New users are the lifeblood of every brand.
 Whether you are in the early, middle or late phase of your product life cycle, the ability to attract new consumers is vital to keeping your sales growing.
 Here are three ways which social media can help you target and attract new buyers for your product and increase awareness of your brand.

 Tapping into trends, postings and conversations on social networks is a great place to start when identifying potential new targets for your product.
 There are a number of analytical tools available today to help you listen on a macro level.
-Here is a great summary from G2 to help you evaluate which one might be best for your specific needs.
+Here is a great grid from G2 to help you evaluate which one might be best for your specific needs.

 However, there are times when you may want an approach to help you connect one on one.
 Twitter is a great tool to help you do that easily.
 You may want to start by following and/or searching your competition to see what they are talking about or who they are talking to.